Hamzah-Luqman/wasm/README.md

 | Full match with normalization| 0.00         | 03.06            | 0.52        |
 | Partial match                | 96.98        | 64.66            | 28.28       |
 | Partial match with normalization| 97.02   | 64.67            | 28.33       |

+# Final Remarks

+This repository encompasses our study focused on Arabic hashtag recommendation and classification for tweets.
+We assembled a dataset (WASM) with over 101,000 tweets and 87 unique hashtags, which we used to fine-tune four BERT models for hashtag classification and propose the AraHASHET model for hashtag generation.
+Despite promising results, there are opportunities for improvement.
+Future research could consider the impact of different Arabic dialects, the applicability of non-Arabic hashtag recommendation techniques, and the inclusion of other modalities like images.
+Additionally, exploring different tokenization schemes and transformer-based NER models could offer valuable insights and potential enhancements for our models.